scribe-org/Scribe-Data/README.md

 ### Data extraction and formatting for Scribe applications

-This repository contains the scripts for extracting and formatting data from [Wikidata](https://www.wikidata.org/) for Scribe keyboards.
-Updates to the language keyboard data can be done using [data/update_data.py](https://github.com/scribe-org/Scribe-Data/tree/main/data/update_data.py).
+This repository contains the scripts for extracting and formatting data from [Wikidata](https://www.wikidata.org/) for Scribe applications.
+Updates to the language keyboard and interface data can be done using [data/update_data.py](https://github.com/scribe-org/Scribe-Data/tree/main/data/update_data.py).

 # **Contents**<a id="contents"></a>